Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 ### Presentation 1
-Which canonization algorithm works very well under the specific constraints of molocule canconization?
+Which canonization algorithm works very well under the specific constraints of molecule canonization?
 Why?

 What strategy does NAUTY's algorithm employ to achiece canonization?